2000 U.S. Cup: June 7: Mexico vs. South Africa

 Mexico met South Africa before 27,815 fans in the Cotton Bowl.
 Mexico, clearly the superior side, defeated South Africa 4-2.
 The Mexican team scored twice in the first half before South Africa staged a brief come-back when Benni McCarthy scored in the 52nd minute making it 2-1.
-Mexican substitute and coach's son Horacio Sanchez came into the game in the 79th minute and scored two quick goals.
+Mexican substitute and coach's son Horacio Sanchez Aguirre came into the game in the 79th minute and scored two quick goals.
 Thabo Mngomeni of South Africa scored from a penalty kick in the 89th minute.